Ebi-manoj/DSA/DSA.md

 #### 1) Binary Tree

+-Time Complexity(o(n))

 A binary tree is a tree data structure where each node has at most two children, referred to as the left child and the right child.

+TYPES OF BINARY TREE

+-Full binary Tree

+A full binary tree is a tree where every node has either 0 or 2 children.

+-Complete Binary Tree

+A complete binary tree is a tree where all levels are fully filled except possibly the last level, which is filled from left to right.

+-Perfect Binary Tree

+A perfect binary tree is a tree where all internal nodes have exactly two children and all leaf nodes are at the same level.

+-Balanced Binary Tree

+A balanced binary tree is a tree where the height of the left and right subtrees of any node differ by at most one.

 #### 2) Binary Search Tree